0xSero/partisia-docs/docs/node-operations/complete-synaps-kyb.md

 **You will need to have your ID, access to a webcam for likeness and company documents ready.**

 ## Verification process for individuals (KYC)

+Registering a node on the chain requires that you send personal data on-chain.
+The KYC provider Synaps then verifies your identity and the on-chain data you have uploaded.

 1. Go to the [Node Registration KYC page](https://browser.partisiablockchain.com/node-registration).
 1. Fill out the form and submit it
 1. Go to the [Synaps portal](https://partisiablockchain-kyc.synaps.me/)
 1. Click on *Signup Now*
 1. Upload documents in the order they are requested
 1. You will receive a confirmation e-mail when the documents have been approved

 ## Verification process for businesses (KYB)